A Quantum Reservoir Computing Approach to Quantum Stock Movement Forecasting in Quantum-Invested Markets: Methods

 The MAPE shows the relative closeness (percentage) between $\hat{y}(t_k)$ and $y(t_k)$.
 Certain thresholds of MAPE values are set to categorize the fit between $y(t_k)$ and $\hat{y}(t_k)$.
 The fit is classified as excellent, good, reasonable and poor when the MAPE value falls in the range $0\%$ - $5\%$, $>5\%$ - $10\%$, $>10\%$ - $20\%$ and $>20\%$ respectively.

-Lastly, we compute the direction accuracy (DA) for stock price trend prediction.
-The direction accuracy represents the correct prediction of the increase or decrease of the stock price data.
+Lastly, we compute the direction accuracy (DA) for stock market trend prediction.
+The direction accuracy represents the correct prediction of the increase or decrease of the stock market data.
 The predicted trend is characterized by comparing the current predicted data point with the previous predicted data point.
-If $\hat{y}(t_{k}) - \hat{y}(t_{k-1}) > 0$, then we say that the stock price has increased (up prediction).
-If $\hat{y}(t_{k}) - \hat{y}(t_{k-1}) < 0$, the stock price has fallen (down prediction).
+If $\hat{y}(t_{k}) - \hat{y}(t_{k-1}) > 0$, then we say that the stock market has increased (up prediction).
+If $\hat{y}(t_{k}) - \hat{y}(t_{k-1}) < 0$, the stock market has fallen (down prediction).
 If the actual trend matches with the predicted trend, then we characterize it as correct.
 We give the accuracy score as:

 QRC performance is typically assessed by averaging multiple simulations to account for stochastic variability.
 In this studies, a fixed random seed is applied to the QRC framework to produce consistent, repeatable results rather than varying across multiple simulations.
 This choice still provides meaningful information about the model's predictive behaviour.